Microsoft-Web/HOL-ASPNET45AndVisualStudio2012/HOL.md

 In this task, you will explore Visual Studio features for XML documentation in JavaScript.
 You will see the JavaScript IntelliSense list now shows the XML documentation of each function.
 Additionally, you will discover the navigation feature in JavaScript.

-1. Open **XMLDoc.js** file located in **Scripts / custom** project folder.
+1. Open **XMLDoc.js** file located in **Scripts/custom** project folder.
 This file contains XML documentation on each of the JavaScript functions.

  	![JavaScript XML documentation integrated to IntelliSense](./images/JavaScript-XML-documentation-integrated-to-IntelliSense.png?raw=true "JavaScript XML documentation integrated to IntelliSense")